-The claim that winter venting is to remove moisture.
+The claim that winter venting is to remove moisture is erroneous.

 The removal of precipitation during frost conditions with ventilation is never successful and can be achieved easier by installing a vapour or foil membrane

-The ideal venting mode is performed by atmospheric pressure and thermal load, (natural air movement) the natural rise and fall of air currents and not by wind velocity alone because that velocity will not always be there
+The ideal venting mode is performed by atmospheric pressure and thermal load, (natural air movement) the natural rise and fall of air currents and not by wind velocity alone because the wind will not always be there.

-An extension to the natural mode of venting is that you are able to vent heat out of the rooms independently by means of a closeable ceiling vent/register in each individual area,, such as bedrooms, with the rule being, open ceiling vent, open window…closed ceiling vent, closed window.
+An extension to the natural mode of venting is that you are able to vent heat out of the rooms independently by means of a closable ceiling Purge Vent in each individual area, such as bedrooms, with the rule being, open ceiling vent, open window…closed ceiling vent, closed window.

-There’s nothing worse than trying to get some sleep whilst the house is having difficulty in shedding it’s heat load during the evening purge cycle.
+There’s nothing worse than trying to get some sleep whilst the house is having difficulty in shedding it’s heat load during the evening.

-It’s nice and cool outside and you’re sweltering in bed inside
+It’s nice and cool outside and you’re sweltering in the bedroom.